-The goal of many forex traders is to build a consistent and stable structure which will bring the most return on investments.
-One of the most effective ways to grow your forex trading account, is to build a program in which every time you make a profit, you add the profit to your investment portfolio.
+Compounding a Forex Account – The goal of many foreign currency traders is to build a consistent and stable structure that will bring the most return on investments.
+One of the most effective ways to grow your forex trading account is to build a program in which every time you make a profit, you add the profit to your investment portfolio.

 This is a common price averaging strategy but it will not work well for the purposes of compounding.
 For compounding, you should rely on the pips you can take over time, as opposed to waiting and putting more investment in per points to compensate for losses.

 Compounding is a method that works best for trading strategies that can take positive pips over time, regardless of the position size that you are putting on the trade.
 For example, if all of your trades were a 1 standard lot over time, you would eventually be profitable over the trading period.
 If you need to change the position to compensate for other losses, it means you might be monetarily profitable but you won’t be profitable when it comes to measuring total pips gain.
 However, there’s a workaround which we’ll get into that later once we understand how to net total pips.

 If you hit this rate, you can use the leverage that is provided in the forex market to work for you.
 But like all trading methods, you have to do it intelligently and methodically, and not in a way that will put your hard labor at unnecessary risk.

 When you have the two key basics (net positive pips and an accuracy rate at or above 51%) then you should focus on tweaking one thing.
 Shift your workflow to manage your actions by percentages.
 There are two ways to go about measuring percentages by the portfolio total value according to each of the two ending points.
 One is from the profit expectation and the other from the risk perspective.
 You only need to choose one to calculate from.

 For example, let’s say you’re going to risk 0.5% from the account value for each trade which is a percentage weighted on your risk side.
 You can also define that you wish to profit 1.5% for every trade that you’re making.
 This is working out your strategy from the other end of the profit.
 Of course, you should be trading by your market analysis strategy which will determine the price levels you will put at your entry, your maximum risk, and your targets.
 Once you have this and the percentage, you can re-calculate how much each position should be.
-In this way, you’ll earn a fixed percentage for each win, rather than taking pips on a fixed position size.
+In this way, you’ll earn a fixed percentage for each win, rather than taking pips on fixed position size.
 This way you have ROI on each trade to invest in subsequent trades.
 You may read more about Risk Management Here.

 Another benefit of working in percentages is also defensive.
 Every time you lose a trade, your account will degrade by a certain percentage and if you’re unlucky and experiencing a string of failures, each and every trade that you take prior to a loss should be weighted less and should have a lower position size that is risked.

 Instead of rising your stop loss, you can dedicate part of the floating profits you’ve made to scale up your position once price has completed a retracement and confirmed that it’s going for the next possible wave.
-You can compound what you’ve gained on your non-realized position to scale up and gain more on the trade.
+You can compound what you’ve gained in your non-realized position to scale up and gain more on the trade.

 Instead of considering each trade as a success, you should measure your sequence success rate.
 If you take a sequence of trades and bring them into a profit, once you create a profitable sequence in gaining net pips, this will be considered as if it was one position.
 Combine such sequences to reach the ROI goal.
 Instead of one trade, zoom out and consider multiple trades as part of a sequence until you make it profitable.

 However, when you work in a sequence and change the position size, you should know how much you’ll allow yourself to risk in one sequence.
 This means it’s integral to have a way to define what is a losing sequence.
 From the defensive perspective, you can go endlessly without admitting you’re on a losing streak.
 Therefore have a strict definition for what is a losing sequence.
 Only once you have this firm guideline can you go on to define what is a winning sequence.
 Never use this strategy if you can’t enforce this definition on yourself.

 Over time, you will build up your trading account capital in an exponential and highly profitable way.
 It takes time and skill to master the technique but once you do so, a windfall could be at your door.